If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 August

 • A more substantial preview of the game also in Amiga Power, specifically issue 16, page 22.
-Several screenshots of clearly different build as used in the Joystick article above, but in better quality.
+Several screenshots of a clearly different build as used in the Joystick article above, but in better quality.

 October